CopernicaMarketingSoftware/Documentation/Yothalot/phpapi.md

 ## Jobs and connections

 Once you've written your own mapreduce or race algorithm, you can turn it into a job, and send it to the Yothalot cluster.
-The following classes are necessary for
-that:
+Firt you create a Yothalot\Connection:

 * [Class Yothalot\Connection](copernica-docs:Yothalot/php-connection "Connection")

+Then you create a job using this connection and your mapreduce or race class:

 * [Class Yothalot\Job with Yothalot\MapReduce Objects](copernica-docs:Yothalot/php-job "Job with mapreduce objects")
 * [Class Yothalot\Job with Yothalot\Race Objects](copernica-docs:Yothalot/php-job-race "Job with race objects")